hashicorp/terraform-provider-google/website/docs/r/monitoring_notification_channel.html.markdown

   (Required)
   The type of the notification channel.
 This field matches the value of the NotificationChannelDescriptor.type field.
 See https://cloud.google.com/monitoring/api/ref_v3/rest/v3/projects.notificationChannelDescriptors/list to get the list of valid values such as "email", "slack", etc...

-* `display_name` -
-  (Required)
-  An optional human-readable name for this notification channel.
-It is recommended that you specify a non-empty and unique name in order to make it easier to identify the channels in your project, though this is not enforced.
-The display name is limited to 512 Unicode characters.

 - - -